-I continued this work as a Writing Studio tutor at the Maryland Institute College of Art (MICA) in Baltimore, where I conducted hour-long sessions with young artists.
-Together, we worked on art history papers, personal essays, and applications.
-We edited and discussed short stories, reading assignments, and even personal correspondence.
-Many of my students were non-native English speakers, had special learning needs, or were hearing-impaired.
-In the latter case, I took an iPad to these students’ classes, and transcribed then edited lectures and discussions for sessions as long as six hours.
+I continue this work today as a Writing Studio tutor at the Maryland Institute College of Art (MICA) in Baltimore, where I conduct hour-long sessions with young artists.
+Together, we work on art history papers, personal essays, and applications.
+We edit and discuss short stories, reading assignments, and even personal correspondence

-My students are great thinkers, brilliant in their favorite medium, but either struggle when it comes to translating their ideas into plain English, or just need an expert pair of eyes on work they’re pretty sure is okay as is.
-When we put our heads together, we can turn “okay” into “WOAH, okay.”
+- My students are great thinkers, brilliant in their favorite medium, but either struggle when it comes to translating their ideas into plain English, or just need an expert pair of eyes on work they’re pretty sure is okay.

-Meeting in person is ideal.
-However, I am open to remote tutoring, at an adjusted rate.
-Shoot me an email and we can hash it out: email@example.com
+- Meeting in person is ideal.
+However, I am open to remote tutoring.

 1. When we meet, I’m going to ask you a lot of questions.

 It’s easy to get defensive in this stage if you don’t know where I’m going with it, because the POINT is to help you discover errors in your logic (like basing an argument on an assumption), or missing parts of your central idea.
 To do that, we’ll first need to identify your central idea.

 - What is your subject?